 - The life of an indoor wreath can be prolonged by hanging it up only during special holiday occasions.
 Carefully place the wreath in a plastic bag and store it in a cool location, such as a garage, during the remaining time.

-Once dried and brown or after the holiday season is over, discard your wreath by removing the greens from the frame.
+Once dried and brown or after the holiday season, discard your wreath by removing the greens from the frame.
 Cutting the wire from the frame around the back of the frame with a wire cutter is the easiest way to disassemble the wreath.
 The greens can be composted.
 The frame, ornaments, bows, and other decorations can be saved and used to create another wreath in the future.

 Boxwoods in the Midwest and Great Plains can suffer from multiple diseases and abiotic (disorders) problems.
 Often, due to low temperatures and open winters with little snow, boxwoods in the landscape become prone to injury and other root and foliar diseases.